LewNic1/project-1/public/README.md

 ## Objectives

-We will be able to:
+Developers will be able to:
 - Use AJAX to grab data from the USGS earthquakes API
 - Use a template literal to display data from an AJAX call on your HTML page
 - Use the Google Maps API to embed a map